Roadmap of a cwc disinformation campaign

 Using emotionally manipulative language or content to elicit feelings of outrage, fear, anger, and/or sympathy

-What does this commonly used tactic look like in BWC statements and documents?
+What does this commonly used tactic look like in documents submitted to the OPCW?

 Note Verbale #38, submitted by the Russian Federation to the OPCW (2023)